Leo-NR/Leo-NR/README.md

-## I'm a Computer Science student in IFSUL, currently studying python by myself 🐍
+## I'm a Computer Science student in IFSUL, currently studying Python by myself 🐍